What Is Advanced Manufacturing? A Quick Guide

 Advanced manufacturing is the practice of using innovative technologies and methods to improve a company’s ability to be competitive in the manufacturing sector.
 Advanced manufacturing does this by optimizing all aspects of the value chain, from concept to end-of-life considerations.

-This is accomplished through the use of information communication technology (ICT), which integrates manufacturing and business activities to create a more efficient operation.
-Besides ICT, advanced manufacturing employs automation, computation, software, sensing and networking to create greater efficiencies.
+This is accomplished through the use of advanced manufacturing technology, which integrates manufacturing and business activities to create a more efficient operation.
+Advanced manufacturing employs automation, computation, software, sensing and networking to create greater efficiencies.

-One thing is constant however, and that’s the need for automation software in order to streamline processes and achieve greater efficiency.
-ProjectManager is a project management software that automates workflows for removing busywork and has task approval settings for quality management.
+One thing is constant, however, and that’s the need for workflow automation software to streamline processes and achieve greater efficiency.
+ProjectManager is project management software that automates workflows for removing busywork and has task approval settings for quality management.
 Plus you can build production schedules, manage execution and report on your projects in one tool.
 Get started with ProjectManager today for free!

 Purpose of Advanced Manufacturing